dzlab/dzlab.github.io/_posts/2025-05-24-advanced-rag.md

 At its heart, RAG relies on vector databases as a knowledge source, storing information as embeddings (i.e. numerical vectors) that represent the semantic meaning of text, images, or other data types in a high-dimensional space.
 These embeddings are used to query and retrieve relevant information before generating a response from the LLM, improving the model's ability to provide contextually accurate answers.

 While basic vector search with embeddings is a great starting point, we often encounter scenarios where it falls short.
 It tends to find documents that discuss similar *topics* as the query, but don't necessarily contain the direct *answer* needed.
 This can lead to the LLM receiving irrelevant information, known as "distractors," which can degrade the quality of the generated response and make debugging difficult.

 This blog post, explores how we can enhance a RAG pipelines using query expansion and re-ranking, with practical examples using ChromaDB and Google's Generative AI models.
+The notebook with implementation can be found [here](https://github.com/dzlab/deeplearning.ai/blob/main/2024/01/AdvancedRetrievalforAIwithChroma/Query_Expansion.ipynb).

 ## The Foundation: Embeddings-Based Retrieval